 Early Childhood Department

-The Early Childhood Program offers group classes for children from three months to six years of age.
+The Early Childhood Program offers group classes for children from three months to five years of age.

 Individual instrument instruction for children four years of age and up, and musicianship classes for children in first grade and up, are offered through the Instrumental and Vocal Department.